fredpen/10wks-docker-k8s-eks-aws-journey/week04-k8s-basic-deployment/README.md

 * How Kubernetes networking works
   - You talk to service -> service talks to healthy pods
-  - Service is a contract and can be implemented with load balancer, ingress, Nodeport, Ingress etc
+  - Service is a contract and can be implemented with load balancer, clusterIp ingress, Nodeport, Ingress etc
 * Stable service discovery
   - This is how k8s handles connection and availability of resources and communicate
   - Incoming traffic wants to talk to an app